Shruthi973/fnirs-Brain-Modelling/README.md

-# 🧠 fNIRS-Based HbO₂ Signal Modeling – Phenotype-Specific Cortical Activation in Parkinson’s Disease
+# 🧠 fNIRS-Based HbO₂ Time-Series Modeling – Phenotype-Specific Cortical Activation in Parkinson’s Disease

-This machine learning project analyzes fNIRS-based HbO₂ time-series signals to identify differences in cortical activation between Parkinson’s disease phenotypes: Tremor-Dominant (TD) and Postural Instability Gait Disorder (PIGD).
-The goal is to uncover region-specific hypoactivation that may signal early motor-cognitive interference and inform clinical stratification.
+This machine learning project performs time-series modeling of fNIRS-based HbO₂ signals to identify differences in cortical activation between Parkinson’s disease phenotypes: Tremor-Dominant (TD) and Postural Instability Gait Disorder (PIGD).
+Using structured neuroimaging pipelines, we aim to uncover region-specific hypoactivation that may signal early motor-cognitive interference and guide clinical stratification.

 ---